Early next year, an international team will track the uncontrolled atmospheric reentry of Tiangong 1, China's first prototype space station.

 The China National Space Agency (CNSA) launched the school bus-sized, 8½-ton space station on September 29, 2011.
 It was the precursor to a full-scale space station that China is planning to complete by 2022.
 China used the precursor station to test automated docking and rendezvous techniques in November 2011, followed by two short visits by taikonauts (Chinese astronauts) aboard Shenzhou 9 and Shenzhou 10 in 2012 and 2013, respectively.

 China extended the Tiangong 1 mission out to March 2016, but ground controllers lost contact with it late last year.
 In May 2017, China stated in a letter to the United Nations Office for Outer Space Affairs that the station's altitude was decaying at a rate of about 160 meters (0.1 mile) per day.
 The letter also stated that “orbital status and other information relating to Tiangong 1 will be posted on the website of the Chinese Space Agency.”

 Meanwhile, China launched the slightly larger Tiangong 2 on September 15, 2016.
-This temporary station serves as a testbed for new technologies, in preparation for the more permanent Tiangong 3, planned for launch in 2019.
+This temporary station serves as a testbed for new technologies, in preparation for the more permanent Tiangong 3, expected to be operational in 2022.